ppkantorski/RetroSync/README.md

 # Installation
 1. You will need to have Hakchi CE installed on your SNES classic with wpa configured along with a OTG + WIFI dongle.
 2. Add the local IP for the SNES classic to the `config.py` along with the retroarch folder on your computer you want to sync.
-3. You will need to install `ftpretty` via `pip3 install ftpretty`.
-4. To use the script enter `python3 /path/to/script/retro_sync.py` on the Command-Line.
+3. To use the script enter `python3 /path/to/script/retro_sync.py` on the Command-Line.
-5. You can also use the `deploy.zsh` script to launch retro_sync in the background via Screen GNU.
+4. You can also use the `deploy.zsh` script to launch retro_sync in the background via Screen GNU.
 To reattach to the process, type `screen -r retro_sync`.
 To detatch, press `CTRL+A, CTRL+D`.

 # RetroSync iOS/iCloud (optional)
 - You will need to set the RetroArch saves folder to `/{icloud_dir}/RetroArch/saves` in the `config.py` file.